 Our mission is to be the most representative creative site on the internet.
 To date we have worked with more than 1000 artists from over 100 countries.
 We’ve even won a few awards along the way, including an Academy Award for “The Long Goodbye”, a collaboration with Riz Ahmed and Aneil Karia.
 We tell stories that span diverse communities—whether that's age, race, geography, gender or sexuality—because we believe that more voices equals better ideas.

-Either way, you can submit you ideas by emailing firstname.lastname@example.org.
+Have you got an unexpected story about creativity that you want to pitch to us?
+Or a project that you think we need to know about?
+Well then, we want to hear from you!
+You can submit your ideas by emailing firstname.lastname@example.org.
 We can't get back to everyone, but we promise (cross our hearts, hope to die, stick a needle in our eye) that we read every single one.